 If you go back, you find out that the next person who is a common ancestor is Zerubbabel.
 So evidently what happened was that David had the two sons: Solomon and Nathan.
 They had separate lines that went down; but by the time that they got to "Zerubbabel, the son of Shealtiel" they came back together.
 Then, once Zerubbabel had sons, they split off again.
 They came down two separate lines, until you had (on one side) Joseph, who was the son of Jacob—and (on the other side) you have Mary, who was the daughter of Heli.
 And Mary had Christ.

-Thus you have two separate lines—actually, one corroborating the other (not contradicting it).
+Thus you have two separate lines—actually, one corroborating the other, not contradicting it.
 God always proves things beyond a shadow of a doubt.
-So even if we cross out one of the genealogies as being not worthy (or something).
-Even if we cross one of them out, there is still the other one to take its place, and that is absolutely sterling in its quality.
+So even if we cross out one of the genealogies as being not worthy or something, there is still the other one to take its place, and that is absolutely sterling in its quality.

-This natural line, which Mary has through Heli (her father), is unblemished.
+This natural line, which Mary has through Heli, is unblemished.
 This distaff line, of the line of David, is probably the better of the two—spiritually.
 We do not know many of these people.
-Nathan is never mentioned in the Bible outside of his name.
-That is, what kind of a person he was.
+Nathan is never mentioned in the Bible outside of his name; that is, what kind of a person he was.
 Zerubbabel was, obviously, a righteous man.
 He was the one God chose to lead Judah back to Palestine after the exile.
-Everyone else, that we do know, in this line has pretty good character.
+Everyone else that we do know in this line has pretty good character.

-On the other hand, there is quite a bit written about the kings of Judah; and many of them did evil in the sight of the Lord.
-And, as we see in my dad's sermon (back in 1992) on "Why Three Kings Are Missing" from the genealogy of Christ in Matthew 1—we can see that there was good reason why Matthew left some of them off.
+On the other hand, there is quite a bit written about the kings of Judah, and many of them did evil in the sight of the Lord.
+As we see in my dad's sermon (back in 1992) on "Why Three Kings Are Missing" from the genealogy of Christ in Matthew 1—that there was good reason why Matthew left some of them off.
 As a matter of fact, he left off three kings.
-Like my dad said in that sermon—they were Joash, Amaziah, and Azariah.
+Like my dad said in that sermon, they were Joash, Amaziah, and Azariah.

 There are a few other differences in the genealogies.
 The ones that I have mentioned so far are the best known.
 The first other difference is that Matthew divides his list into three sets of fourteen.
 If you go back to Matthew 1, it says in verse 16: